ehbrandon/icj-consortium.org/_posts/2015-03-25-Addressing-SGBC-State-of-the-Art-and-Ways-Forward.md

 ---

-The Hague, The Netherlands, 25 March  2015 – The The Hague Institute for Global Justice, in conjunction with the International Criminal Justice Consortium, will host a panel discussion on addressing sexual and gender-based crimes (SGBC).
-This event is sponsored by the Embassies of Sweden and Botswana in The Netherlands (the ad country co-focal points for complementarity) with welcoming remarks by Dr. Abiodun Williams, President, The Hague Institute for Global Justice and opening remarks by H.E.
-Håkan Emsgård, Ambassador from the Swedish Embassy.
+The Hague, The Netherlands, 25 March 2015, 6-7pm – The Hague Institute for Global Justice, as a member of the International Criminal Justice Consortium, together with Sweden and Botswana – the ad country co-focal points for complementarity – will hold a panel discussion on addressing sexual and gender-based crimes (SGBC).

+This event will start with welcoming remarks by Dr. Abiodun Williams, President, The Hague Institute for Global Justice, and opening remarks by H.E.
+Håkan Emsgård, Ambassador, Embassy of Sweden.

 Themes to be discussed during the public panel include: